 The solution is to create transparency by keeping employees informed.
 Employers of choice share information openly and frequently with employees, from the company’s financial performance to the reasoning behind organizational decisions to its long-term growth strategy.
 Rather than feeling like the “last to know” when it comes to workplace news, they feel like an active, engaged team member, which makes them want to stick around.

 Google is often held up as a shining example of an employer of choice.
 One of its defining characteristics as a company is that it’s not afraid to go its way, even if that means taking a different path from everyone else.
 For an illustration of this, take a look at X Development⁴, the so-called “moonshot factory” of Google’s parent company, Alphabet, tasked with focusing on radical technologies that will literally change the world.

 While not all employers of choice are shooting rockets into space or solving world hunger, they all do share the common thread of fearlessly paving their own way independent of what the rest of the industry or market is focused on.

 Focus on the benefits that matter

-Basic benefits like health insurance, employer-sponsored retirement, paid vacation time and sick leave are a given for employers of choice.
-Other in-demand benefits like flexible work schedules and paid family leave are quickly becoming must-haves, as well.
+Basic benefits like health insurance, employer-sponsored retirement, paid vacation time, and sick leave are given to employers of choice.
+Other in-demand benefits like flexible work schedules and paid family leave are also becoming must-haves.